Bruce Murray Space Image Library

 Large, lobate landslide in Iapetus' Engelier basin

-Filed under pretty pictures, explaining science, Saturn's moons, Iapetus, geology, ice worlds
+Filed under pretty pictures, Iapetus, geology, Saturn's moons, explaining science, ice worlds

 Global view of Iapetus’ bright, trailing hemisphere and a close up of a large, lobate type landslide in the Engelier basin (~250 m/px).
 The landslide extends up to 80 km away from the 10 km high Engelier rimwall.
 There are several landslides along the walls of Engelier, likely accounting for the crenulated appearance of the basin (rather than a perfectly circular rim).
 The landslide shown exhibits multiple, overlapping lobes, and there is a hint of longitudinal furrows (sets of ridges parallel to the lateral margins).

 See also this photo of a blocky landslide